 Remind family, friends, and health care providers to wash their hands before entering a patient's room.

 To wash your hands:

 You may also use alcohol-based hand cleaners (sanitizers) if your hands are not visibly soiled.

 Staff and visitors should stay home if they feel sick or have a fever.
-This will help protect everyone in the hospital.
+This helps protect everyone in the hospital.

-Remember, what may seem like just a little cold to you can be a big problem for someone in the hospital who is sick.
+Remember, what may seem like just a little cold to you can be a big problem for someone who is sick and in the hospital.
 If you are not sure if it is safe to visit, call your doctor or nurse and ask them about your symptoms before you visit the hospital.

 Anybody who visits a hospital patient who has an isolation sign outside their door should stop at the nurses' station before entering the patient's room.

 Isolation precautions create barriers that help prevent the spread of germs in the hospital.
-They may be needed to protect you or the patient you are visiting.
+They are needed to protect you and the patient you are visiting.
 The precautions are also needed to protect other patients in the hospital.

 When a patient is in isolation, visitors may:

-Hospital patients who are very old, very young, or very ill are at the greatest risk of harm from illnesses such as colds and the flu.
+Hospital patients who are very old, very young, or very ill are at the greatest risk of harm from infections such as colds and the flu.
 To prevent getting the flu and passing it to others, get a flu vaccine each year.
 (Ask your doctor what other vaccines you need.)

-When you visit a patient in the hospital make sure to keep your hands away from your face.
-Cough or sneeze into a tissue, or into the crease of your elbow, not into the air.
+When you visit a patient in the hospital, keep your hands away from your face.
+Cough or sneeze into a tissue or into the crease of your elbow, not into the air.